revilowaldow/IDPC-GoS-Obsidian/Session Notes/2022 07 21 - The Marshall.md

 Wizards.

 When the characters approach the wreck, they notice a keelboat, the [[Bat Guano]], anchored in the distance.
-The boat belongs to the twins Arla and Vengi Carmaclo (LN human [mages](https://5e.warlow.engineer/bestiary.html#mage_mm)), devout followers of Iuz on a mission to recover the statue, which was carved by their father, Fergos.
+The boat belongs to the twins [[Arla Camaclo|Arla]] and [[Vengi Carmaclo]] (LN human [mages](https://5e.warlow.engineer/bestiary.html#mage_mm)), devout followers of [[Iuz]] on a mission to recover the statue, which was carved by their father, [[Fergos Carmaclo]].
 They sent their iron golem to claim the work of art so they could avoid the harpies and are waiting for the construct to return.

 If the characters are polite, the wizards happily share their mission.
 A character who succeeds on a DC 18 Charisma (Deception or Persuasion) check convinces the mages to allow the characters to recover the statue for them.
 The wizards are willing to give 500 gp to the characters if they help with the recovery.